 - 1. The Company (LEI: 2549000TO500ZGSE7T26) is incorporated and registered as a joint stock company under the laws of the Republic of Kazakhstan with business identification number 010940000162 and its registered office at 4A, Zakarpatskaya Street, Turksib District, City of Almaty, 050039, Republic of Kazakhstan; telephone number: +7 (727) 258 41 35/36.
 The Company operates under the laws of the Republic of Kazakhstan.
 The Company was initially founded by the Resolution of the Government of the Republic of Kazakhstan No. 1118 dated 29 August 2001 as a closed joint stock company on 14 September 2001.
 The Company was subsequently re-registered in connection with legislative reforms into a joint stock company on 17 May 2005. - 2.
 The Company can exist for an unlimited duration. - 3.
 There has been no significant change in either the financial performance or the financial position of the Air Astana Group since 30 September 2023 to the date of this Document.
 There has been no significant change in the trading position of the Air Astana Group since 30 September 2023 to the date of this Document. - 4.
-The Company has obtained all consents, approvals and authorisations required under Kazakhstani law in connection with the issue of the Securities.
-The Company's entry into the Deposit Agreements was duly authorised by the Board of Directors on 22 December 2023, in accordance with the Charter. - 5.
-Copies of the following documents are available for inspection free of charge upon request at the registered office of the Company during normal business hours on any weekday (public holidays excepted): - (a) a copy of this Document, together with any supplement to this Document; - (b) the Deposit Agreements; - (c) the Charter; and - (d) the Financial Statements. - 6.
-The following material contract (not being a contract entered into in the ordinary course of business) has been entered into by the Company within the two years immediately preceding publication of this Document: the Underwriting Agreement entered into by the Company, the Selling Shareholders and, among others, the International Bookrunners dated the date of this Document, providing for, inter alia, the underwriting of the Global Offering on the Pricing Date (see "Plan of Distribution-Underwriting Arrangements"). - 7.
-There are no temporary documents of title issued in respect of the Securities.
-The Global Offering is an institutional offering.
-The payment for the Securities by investors will be arranged with the Managers. - 8.
-The Depositary will maintain the register of GDR Holders at its offices or at the specified office of its agent. - 9.
-The GDRs are denominated in U.S. \$\\$ with no nominal or par value.
-The Shares are denominated in Tenge with no par value.
-The Offer Price has been determined based on the results of a bookbuilding exercise conducted by the Managers.
-The results of the Offering will be made public by the Company through a press release and notice to the Regulatory Information Service promptly upon the closing of the Offering. - 10.
-GDR Holders may contact the Depositary at Citibank, N.A., 388 Greenwich Street, New York, New York 10013, U.S.A., Attention: Depositary Receipts Department. - 11.
-If definitive certificates are issued in exchange for the Master GDRs, the Company will appoint an agent in the United Kingdom. - 12.
-The ISIN for the Rule 144A GDRs is US0090631088, the CUSIP number for the Rule 144A GDRs is 009063 108 and the SEDOL for the Rule 144A GDRs is BMHCY00.
-The classification of financial instruments code ("CFI Code") is EDSXFR. - 13.
-The ISIN for the Regulation S GDRs is US0090632078, the Common Code for the Regulation S GDRs is 276360477, the CUSIP number for the Regulation S GDRs is 009063 207 and the SEDOL for the Regulation S GDRs is BMHCY33.
-The CFI Code is EDSXFR. - 14.
-The ISIN for the Shares is KZ1C00004050.
+Copies of the following documents are available for inspection free of charge upon request at the registered office of the Company during normal business hours on any weekday (public holidays excepted): - (a) a copy of this Document, together with any supplement to this Document; - (b) the Charter; and - (c) the Financial Statements.